Couchers-org/couchers/app/readme.md

 ## 1. Clone the git repository and navigate to the `app` folder

+### Windows Users: prerequisite step

 To get the code onto your machine, clone the git respository from GitHub with the following command:

 ```sh
 git clone https://github.com/Couchers-org/couchers.git
 ```

-If you use Windows clone the repo using [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-WSL2 lets you easily use docker and linux utilities on Windows.
-This also avoids a problem with the [dev env on native windows](https://github.com/Couchers-org/couchers/issues/389).
+Note for Windows users: It's suggested that you use WSL2, which lets you easily use docker and linux utilities.
+Install [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and clone the repo there.
+This also avoids a problem with the [dev env on native Windows](https://github.com/Couchers-org/couchers/issues/389).

 Open a command line or terminal, and navigate to the `app` folder (where this `readme.md` is), for example with `cd couchers/app`.